redroot/redroot/README.md

 ### Hi there 👋

-I'm a polyglot lead engineer
+I'm a Principal Engineer at [Loveholidays](https://github.com/loveholidays)

 - 🌝  Passionate about: building software that adds value, building great teams and growing developers, continuously learning, cost of maintainence vs cost of build
 - 🚧  Currently learning: Machine Learning and Unity (when I find the time)